JBZoo/CSV-Blueprint/README.md

     # Data validation for each(!) value in the column.
     # Of course, this can greatly affect the speed of checking.
     # It depends on the number of checks and CSV file size.
-    # WIP.
-There are several ways to optimize this process, but author need time to test it carefully.
+    # TODO: There are several ways to optimize this process, but the author needs time to test it carefully.
     rules:
       # Important notes:
       # 1. All rules except "not_empty" ignored for empty strings (length 0).